 Be sure to use a meat thermometer to check the internal temperature of the brisket before removing it from the slow cooker.

 Leftover slow cooker beef brisket can be stored in the fridge for up to 3 days or in the freezer for up to 3 months.

-And if you're in doubt about where to find the best cuts of premium quality beef, check out ButcherBox meat company.
+And if you're in doubt about where to find the best cuts of premium-quality beef, check out ButcherBox by going to our homepage.